microsoft/onnxruntime-training-examples/nvidia-bert/README.md

     Execute the steps in the Python notebook [azureml-notebooks/run-pretraining.ipynb](azureml-notebooks/run-pretraining.ipynb) within your environment.
 If you have a local setup to run an Azure ML notebook, you could run the steps in the notebook in that environment.
 Otherwise, a compute instance in Azure Machine Learning could be created and used to run the steps.

-## BERT pre-training with ONNX Runtime directly on NVIDIA hardware
+## BERT pre-training with ONNX Runtime directly on ND40rs_v2

 1. Check pre-requisites